-Warning: Allow the lamp to cool before replacing it.
+Warning: Allow the lamp to and before replacing it.
 During use it becomes hot enough to burn you.

-1. Turn off the projector and disconnect the power cable from the wall outlet.
+- 1. Turn off the projector and disconnect the power cable from the wall outlet. - 2.
+Turn the projector over so you can access the lamp cover.

-- 3. Use a screwdriver, coin, or similar object to loosen the two retaining screws on the lamp cover.
+- 3. Use a screwdriver, coin, or similar object to unloosen the two retaining screws on the lamp cover.
 You cannot remove these screws. - 4.
 When the screws are loose, lift off the lamp cover.

-5. Use a screwdriver, coin, or similar object to loosen the two screws holding the lamp in position.
+5. Use a screwdriver, coin, or similar object to unloosen the two screws holding the lamp in position.
 You cannot remove these screws.